-To comply with State and Federal regulations, the villages of Sandy Creek and Lacona will be issuing an annual report describing the quality of your drinking water.
-The purpose of this report is to raise your understanding of drinking water awareness and the need to protect our drinking water sources.
+To comply with State regulations, the Villages of Sandy Creek and Lacona will be issuing an annual report describing the quality of your drinking water.
+The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, your tap water met all State drinking water health standards.
 We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.

-If you have any questions about this report or concerning your drinking water, please contact James Horth, village of Lacona clerk/treasurer, or Megan Sprague, village of Sandy Creek clerk/treasurer, at (315) 387-5781.
-We want you to be informed about your drinking water, and we will be available to discuss any drinking water issues in person.
+If you have any questions about this report, or concerning your drinking water, please contact Megan Sprague, Village of Sandy Creek Clerk/Treasurer at 315-387-5781.
+We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled monthly meetings.
-Please call the office for the exact time and location
+Please call the office for the exact time and location.